 The aim of the Desperate Literature Prize for Short Fiction is to spread the work of our winners and shortlisters as far and wide as possible, so here we compile some of the pieces that have gone out into the world, along with snippets of news.

-Below you’ll find links to online publications if you’d like to have a read of shortlisted work and our most exciting announcement is that after winning our 2019 prize, Francesca Reece went on to secure an agent and a book deal.
-More details below.
+Below you’ll find links to online publications if you’d like to have a read of shortlisted work.

 Angela Finn is an Irish writer and tutor.
 She lives in Dublin with her children.
 She was nominated for a Hennessy New Irish Writing Award in 2018.
 Her writing has appeared in the Fish Anthology, The Irish Times, Poetry Ireland Review, The Moth Magazine and elsewhere, and has been broadcast on RTÉ Radio 1.